SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Pinnately Compound Odd, Glossy Dark Green, Gold, Deciduous.
+Leaves Pinnately Compound Odd, Dark Green, Golden or Yellow or Orange, Deciduous.

 Bark Dark Gray, Fissured.